bmechtley/parasynchrony/readme.md

 Some tools for modeling population synchrony in host-parasitoid models.

-- models.py: the meat.
-This module defines a StochasticModel, which uses SymPy to linearize a model expressed as a nonlinear difference equation around a stationary equilibrium point and compute its spectrum.
+- models.py: This module defines a StochasticModel, which uses SymPy to linearize a model expressed as a nonlinear difference equation around a stationary equilibrium point and compute its spectrum.
 The class Parasitism defines a few common host-parasitoid models as StochasticModels.